15 Social Media Tips for Business

 So, you have decided this is the year your business is going to make it big on social media, but now you have started your accounts, or retrieved the ones that had laid dormant for months you’re not sure where to start!!
 Don’t worry, we are here to help with our top 15 tips for social media.

-- Use Images – It is a well known fact that images receive far more interaction on Facebook than written posts.
+It is a well-known fact that images receive far more interaction on Facebook than written posts.
 Keep your business page interesting by adding images of your products, or of customers using your services.
 If this is hard for you to do then post pictures of your staff in the office, anything that makes your business more visible will work as it shows the more human side to your business making potential customers feel they know you better.

-- Scheduling – It is always best to post when most of your fans are online, to find out when this is take a look at your pages insights, however you may find your fans are online at your busiest time of day.
+It is always best to post when most of your fans are online, to find out when this is taking a look at your page’s insights, however, you may find your fans are online at your busiest time of day.
 Don’t panic, you can schedule posts on Facebook to go out at times that suit you.

-- Monitor your Mentions – With Twitter it is possible to see when your business is mentioned by other users.
+With Twitter, it is possible to see when your business is mentioned by other users.
 This is a great way to get involved with what users are saying about your business and to build interaction.

 General Social Media Hints and Tips

-- Find the social media platforms that suit your business – If you are a mobile business then sites such as Foursquare will suit you.
+If you are a mobile business then sites such as Foursquare will suit you.
 If you have a visual brand then Pinterest and Instagram are ideal for you.
 Restaurants, cafes and hotels rely heavily on customer reviews so make sure you are on sites such as Yelp and TripAdvisor.
-You can’t ignore the power of Facebook and Twitter either as these are becoming more and more used in the business wold, but don’t feel you have to be a part of everything, if you try to be you will quickly become overwhelmed!!
+You can’t ignore the power of Facebook and Twitter either as these are becoming more and more used in the business world, but don’t feel you have to be a part of everything if you try to be you will quickly become overwhelmed!!

-- Use scheduling software – Do you often have good intentions of using your social media accounts but find you just run out of time?
-If this is you then it may be worth investing in a Hootsuite account.
-You can add your social media channels to the account and then schedule posts to go out when you want them too.
-Spending an hour a week on Hootsuite can ensure all of your social media accounts will be updated daily, leaving you free to run your business for the rest of the week.
+Do you often have good intentions of using your social media accounts but find you just run out of time?
+If this is you then it may be worth investing in a HootSuite account.
+You can add your social media channels to the account.
+Schedule posts to go out when you want them too.
+Spending an hour a week on Hootsuite can ensure all of your social media accounts will be updated daily.
+This will give time free to run your business for the rest of the week.

-- Engagement – One of the top tips to remember to keep your audience engaged is to not be all about yourself.
-This may sound silly, after all surely your social media accounts are there for promoting your business, which is true.
-But how likely are you to be interested in a business who only ever posts about their products or services.
-Break up the promotional posts with general posts, share other peoples content, and on a Friday afternoon why not share a funny video you found on YouTube.
+One of the top tips to remember to keep your audience engaged is to not be all about yourself.
+This may sound silly, after all, surely your social media accounts are there for promoting your business, which is true.
+But how likely are you to be interested in a business who only ever posts about their products or services?
+Break up the promotional posts with general posts.
+Share other peoples content, and on a Friday afternoon why not share a funny video you found on YouTube.
 This will make your business more human to others looking in, and much more appealing.